1. What is Mondor’s disease?

 If you have symptoms of Mondor’s disease, see your GP.
 You’ll be referred to a breast clinic, where you’ll be examined by a doctor or specialist nurse.

 If you’ve had a diagnosis of breast cancer previously, you may be able to contact your treatment team to have your symptoms assessed.

 The specialist at the breast clinic may be able to confirm you have Mondor’s disease after examining you.

-6. Can Mondor’s disease increase my risk of breast cancer?
+6. Can Mondor’s disease increase the risk of breast cancer?

-Having Mondor’s disease doesn’t increase your risk of developing breast cancer.
+Having Mondor’s disease does not increase your risk of developing breast cancer.

-But it’s still important to be breast aware and go back to your GP if you notice any other changes in your breasts, regardless of how soon these occur after your diagnosis of Mondor’s disease.
+It’s important to be breast aware and go back to your GP if you notice any changes in your breasts, no matter how soon you notice them after your diagnosis of Mondor’s disease.